Yaara-BA/Game_Of_Life/README.md

 - **Python**: Core programming language used.
 - **Pygame**: Library used for creating the grid, handling user input, and displaying animations.

-### Installation
-To run the Game of Life on your local machine, follow these steps: